pure-data/externals-howto/README.rst

 This method has an argument of the type ``t_helloworld``, which would enable us to manipulate the data space.

-Since we only want to output “Hello world!” (and, by the way, our data space is quite sparse), we renounce a manipulation.
+Since we only want to output “Hello world !!” (and, by the way, our data space is quite sparse), we renounce a manipulation.

 The command ``post(char *c,...)`` sends a string to the standard error.
 A carriage return is added automatically.
-Apart from this, the ``post``-command works like the C-command ``printf()``.
+Apart from this, the ``post`` function works like the C function ``printf()``.

 generation of a new class
 -------------------------

-To generate a new class, information of the data space and the method space of this class, have to be passed to Pd when a library is loaded.
+To generate a new class, information on the data space and the method space of this class has to be passed to Pd when a library is loaded.

 On loading a new library “my\_lib”, Pd tries to call a function “my\_lib\_setup()”.
 This function (or functions called by it) declares the new classes and their properties.
 It is only called once, when the library is loaded.
-If the function-call fails (e.g., because no function of the specified name is present) no external of the library will be loaded.
+If the function call fails (e.g., because no function of the specified name is present) no external of the library will be loaded.